hasan5523/bulk-Email/README.md

-You can send bulk email via smtp.If you do not understand the process after successful instalation
+You can send bulk email via smtp.If you do not understand the process after successful instalation please contact me : https://www.mahamudhasan23.com/